pdxparrot/assets/SETUP.md

 * Set the Canvas on the GameUI object
 * **TODO:** Port the ggj2020 "IntroUI" concept to something more generic
   * This is essentially a set of timed slides shown before the game starts to explain how to play
-* Create a new UI/GameUIManager script that overrides the Game GameUIManager
-  * Implement the required interface
-* Add a connection to the project GameUIManager in the project LoadingManager
-  * Create the GameUIManager prefab in the overloaded CreateManagers() in the project LoadingManager
-* Create an empty Prefab and add the GameUIManager component to it
-* Attach the GameUI prefab to the manager
+* Attach the GameUI prefab to the GameUIManager Prefab
 * The game should now load to the main menu

 ## Simple Player HUD (optional)